-Intense colours, a beautiful light fragrance, romantic symbolism, born in the Mediterranean region and blessed with a divine name: there are many sides to the carnation.
-It’s high time to discover them all!
+Intense colours, sometimes a delectable light fragrance, a romantic symbolism, born by the Mediterranean and blessed with the divine name: the carnation has many aspects.
+It’s high time to discover all of them!

 Colours and shapes

-Green, deep purple, dark red, fluorescent yellow, champagne, soft orange, salmon pink, white or a combination of colours: the carnation offers a magnificent array of colour.
-But that is certainly not the only remarkable thing about this flower.
+Green, deep purple, dark red, fluorescent yellow, champagne, soft orange, salmon pink, white or combinations of colours: the carnation offers a magnificent array of colour.
+But that’s certainly not the only thing that’s special about this flower.
 For example, are you familiar with the various shapes?
-There are carnations with single flowers and spray carnations.
-And the carnation also has eye-catching petals, with rounded, serrated or fringed edges.
+There are carnations with a single flower, and there are spray carnations.
+The carnation also has eye-catching petals, with rounded, serrated or fringed edges.
 So it's no surprise that the carnation is a fantastic lead performer or support act in any vase.

-The carnations symbolises passion, longing and romance.
-That's why Renaissance painters in the 15th and 16th century chose this flower to appear in their engagement scenes.
-And nothing has changed in that regard: the carnation is still an appropriate gift for demonstrating ardent love.
-Or to revive the passion in your relationship - if that should be necessary…
+The carnation symbolises passion, longing and romance.
+It’s no surprise that Renaissance painters in the 15th and 16th century chose this flower to appear in their engagement scenes.
+And nothing has changed in that regard: the carnation is still an appropriate gift for demonstrating passionate love.
+Or to revive the passion in your relationship.
+If that should be necessary…

 The original birthplace of the carnation is on the coast of the Mediterranean.
 The popularity of the flower goes back many centuries; for example the Romans were already making wreathes and fresh eau de toilette out of carnations.
 The flower can also be regularly seen in religious paintings, as a symbol of the Virgin Mary and as a symbol for the suffering of Christ.
 The Latin name for the carnation is Dianthus, derived from Dios (God) and anthos (flower).
 That means that the carnation is a divine flower!